wp-plugins/visual-recent-posts/readme.txt

 == Description ==

 <p>This plugin gives the look of a magazine-style website with thumbnails and excerpts in a clean layout.
 Thumbnails are generated automatically, and there is a settings page to set an unholy amount of options.
 (Really, it's out of control and I'm sorry.)
-The latest release also has a "featured post" add-on so you can specify any post you want or just the most recent one and highlight it by making the thumbnail, title and text larger and putting it above the other post boxes.</p>
+The latest release also has a "featured post" add-on so you can specify any post you want or just the most recent one to be put in the featured post box.</p>

 <p>This plugin uses a slightly modified version of the excellent Image Extractor plugin found at <a href="http://wordpress.org/extend/plugins/image-extractor/">wordpress.org/extend/plugins/image-extractor/</a>.</p>